Hunger strike: Gandhi and Bhagat Singh

 Mahatma Gandhi was imprisoned in 1908, 1909, 1913, 1917, 1919, 1922, 1930, 1932, 1933, and 1942.
-Because of Gandhi's stature around the world, British authorities were loath to allow him to die in their custody; Gandhi engaged in several famous hunger strikes to protest British rule in India.
+He engaged in several famous hunger strikes to protest British rule in India.
+Because of Gandhi's public image, British authorities did not want to allow him to die in their custody.

-In addition to Gandhi, various others used the hunger strike option during the Indian independence movement, including Jatin Das, who fasted to death, and Bhagat Singh and Batukeshwar Dutt in 1929.
+In addition to Gandhi, various others used the hunger strike option during the Indian independence movement, including Bhagat Singh.

 Potti Sriramulu

 In 1952, in independent India, revolutionary Potti Sriramulu undertook a hunger strike for 58 days in an attempt to achieve the formation of a separate state, to be known as Andhra State.
 His death on December 15 became instrumental in the linguistic re-organisation of states.

 He is revered as Amarajeevi (Immortal being) in Coastal Andra for his role in achieving the linguistic re-organisation of states.
 As a devout follower of Mahatma Gandhi, he worked for much of his life to uphold principles such as truth, non-violence and patriotism, as well as causes such as Harijan movement to end the traditional alienation of, and accord respect and humane treatment to those traditionally called "untouchables" in Indian society.